learningdebunked/SystemDesignFundamentals/README.md

  ![Screen Shot 2022-05-25 at 6 21 30 AM](https://user-images.githubusercontent.com/7702406/170272019-63a8cf04-b6fa-4318-a436-b1869fb6f0cf.png)

 ****Service Mesh****
+ What is Service Mesh(SM)?

+            *** SM is a dedicated infrastructure layer for making service to service communication safe , fast and reliable.
+The Serice mesh is a network of side car proxies that are deployed alongside individual application containers.
+The sidecar proxies intercept all network traffic and implement various platform requirements pertaining to service-to-service communication so that application does not need to implement functionalities that all cloud native applications require

  Why do we need Service Mesh.
 Let's look at how microservices would interact without a Service Mesh